kumahq/kuma/UPGRADE.md

 ## Upgrade to `1.0.0-rc1`

-This release introduces a new dataplane lifecyle, which is mostly relevant to Universal deployments.
+This release introduces a new dataplane lifecycle, which is mostly relevant to Universal deployments.

 ### Suggested Upgrade Path on Universal